3nsoft/3nweb-protocols/README.md

+### Archive note

+3NWeb has matured.
+Documentation can be found at [IEEE Open Source section](https://opensource.ieee.org/3nweb/architecture), pointing to reference implementation.

 # 3NWeb protocols and demo implementation

 **3NWeb** is a set of protocols that sincerely implement [Principle of Least Authority (POLA)](https://en.wikipedia.org/wiki/Principle_of_least_privilege) in services with client+server architecture.